Xfireball8/AWSSuperAdminCode/README.md

 The idea here is that the Super Admin will allow some necessary resource for our SaaS creators team and delegate the development of the infrastructure to the DevOps member of the Team.

-To do so it will create some buckets, one that is for terraform state files and some others related to OS Creation process (For example : kubeconfigs file of instances) ; and will manage RBAC with amazon AWS.
+To do so it will create some buckets, one that is for terraform state files and some others related to OS Creation process (For example : kubeconfigs file of instances) ; and will manage RBAC with amazon IAM.

 The DevOps is responsible for :
-- Creating the cloud infrastructure for the cluster (Repo of this code here : x)
+- Creating the cloud infrastructure for the cluster (Repo of this code here : https://github.com/Xfireball8/SaasProjectCluster)
-- Creating an custom OS based on Fedora Core Os for the cluster (Repo of the code here: x)
+- Creating an custom OS based on Fedora Core Os for the cluster (Repo of the code here: https://github.com/Xfireball8/KubernetesOS-Config)

 --------------------------------------------------------------------------------------------------